 - They may require you to have a larger initial amount to invest in their platform

-As such, you’ll need to consider these tradeoffs if you wish to have better security.
+Because of these potential drawbacks, you’ll need to consider the trade-offs if you wish to have better security.

 Robo-advisor firms may not solely rely on the revenue they earn from customers.

 Instead, they may try to raise more capital through external funding.

 These firms will have to pitch their ideas to potential investors.
 If these investors like the prospects of the firm, they will invest an amount of money into the firm.